Take a long weekend and enjoy an amazing experience, tracking gorillas in the depths of Uganda's Bwindi Impenetrable Forest.

 You can either choose to go gorilla tracking again (additional permits required, subject to availability) or opt for one of the other, gentler but equally rewarding activities and excursions on offer in and around the park.
 Take a guided walk with a knowledgeable guide providing insight into this globally important habitat or visit projects such as the Amagara project and Bwindi Community Hospital.

-Day 6: Fly back to Entebbe, and onward overnight flight back to the UK.
+Day 6: Fly back to Entebbe and depart

 Day 7: Arrive UK.